MicheleTobias/OpenSourceCartography/README.md

 ![All Done](/Images/Pin_12_Finished.png)

 Adjust the page size: In the File menu, click on Document Properties.
 In the Custom Size section, expand the "Resize page to content..." section by clicking on the little + sign.
 Make sure nothing in your drawing is selected by clicking in a blank space.
 Click the "Resize page to drawing or selection" button.
 The page boundary should now hug the edge of your drawing.
-Save one final time and you'll be ready to use your new pin marker in QGIS!
+Save one final time, close Inkscape, and you'll be ready to use your new pin marker in QGIS!

 ## Working in QGIS